All Products

 type: NodePort

-5. Verify that the Deployments and Services are created:
+5. Perform the following operations to verify that the Deployments and Services are created:

 1. In the left-side navigation pane, choose Workloads > Deployments.
 The Deployments named coffee and tea are displayed.